trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 From the API, this corresponds to the function [EClient.reqTickByTickData](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#request-tick-data).
 The maximum number of simultaneous tick-by-tick subscriptions allowed  for a user is determined by the same formula used to calculate maximum  number of market depth subscriptions [Limitations](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#live-data-limitations).
 For some securities, getting tick-by-tick data requires Level 2 data bundles.

 - Real time tick-by-tick data is currently not available for options.
 Historical tick-by-tick data is available.
-- The tick type field is case sensitive – it must be BidAsk, Last, AllLast,  MidPoint.
+- The tick type field is case sensitive Ã¢â‚¬â€œ it must be BidAsk, Last, AllLast,  MidPoint.
 AllLast has additional trade types such as combos,  derivatives, and average price trades which are not included in Last.
 - Tick-by-tick data for options is currently only available historically and not in real time.
 - Tick-by-tick data for indices is only provided for indices which are on CME.
 - Tick-by-tick data is not available for combos.